WalkBack home

 • Wear comfortable shoes like trainers.
 You can always carry a pair of smarter shoes or leave a pair at work.

-• Be prepared for the great British weather by wearing layers and carrying a telescopic umbrella.
-Waterproof clothing is useful when it really pours down, but studies have found that on average it only rains eight times a year during morning or afternoon rush hour.
+• Be prepared for the great British weather by wearing layers and a light waterproof top.
+But studies have found that on average it only rains eight times a year during morning or afternoon rush hour.
 Check the weather forecast before you go.

-• Light-coloured clothing, particularly during the winter months, will help to make you more visible to others.
+• Light-coloured clothing and maybe something with reflective strips, particularly during the winter months, will help to make you more visible to others.

 Carrying stuff.
 Consider switching to a back pack rather than carrying a briefcase or heavy bag.
 This will help prevent back ache and be better for your posture.